 The Colombian auto parts sector had sales grow at an annual average of 5.4 percent per year over the 2002 to 2012 period leading up to our experiment (Reina et al, 2014).7 At the start of our study, imports averaged 68 percent of total sales in the sector, and were the main source of competition for most firms in our study.
 However, the country was hit by a combination of external and internal shocks starting in late 2013, which resulted in a large depreciation of the peso, from an average of 1930 COP to the USD in 2013 to approximately 3000 COP to the USD in each of 2015, 2016, and 2017.
 Domestic new vehicle sales fell from 326,000 units in 2014 to 238,000 units in 2017, a 27% drop (BBVA Research).
-Export sales of auto parts fell 51 percent in dollar terms over the 2013-2016 period, driven by weak economies in the main export destinations of the República
+Export sales of auto parts fell 51 percent in dollar terms over the 2013-2016 period, driven by weak economies in the main export destinations of Venezuela, Ecuador and Brazil.
+The aggregate context is thus one of weakening overall demand for the sector, but where the weakened currency increased competitiveness against imports.
+Real sales of domestic production were then fairly flat over our study period, falling 0.12 percent between 2013 and 2016.8